marciogualtieri/About/README.md

 * Clojure: [Clojure-Paintshop](https://github.com/marciogualtieri/Clojure-PaintShop).

-* Katas: [My Kata Repository](https://github.com/marciogualtieri/Katas).
-Katas are a great tool to keep TDD skills sharp (it doesn't hurt that they are fun to do too).
+* Practice Sessions: [Katas](https://github.com/marciogualtieri/Katas).
+A great tecnique to sharpen TDD skills (doesn't hurt that they are fun to do too).

 ## Data Science